golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 * Calculate the same figures for the untreated areas using the formula: `([HIGH/MED/LOW/UVL] - [YYYY-HIGH/MED/LOW/UVL]) / ([TRESTLE PROJECT TOTAL ACREAGE] - [FOOTPRINTACRES])`

 * In other words to calculate the percent of high soil burn severity in untreated acres using treatments from 2018 onwards: `(High - 2018-high) / (Trestle Project Boundary QGIS_ACRES - d-m-d-overlap-fx-thhaz-2018 QGIS_ACRES)` OR `(8366 - 1068) / (20455 - 4021) = 0.44`

+_I switched to a spreadsheet for this part and let it do the figurin' using all the above QGIS generated numbers._

 **Untreated Acres**
 * Results: